victorcazalis/victorcazalis.github.io/HowCanIHelp.md

 <img src="https://victorcazalis.github.io/Images/Fig4.png"  width="45%">
 </p>

-> You are running a conservation program and need to present the trends of your species in a report or website -> I can analyse the data and display the results nicely
+> You are running a conservation program and need to present the trends of your species in a report or website -> I can analyse the data and display the results nicely.

-> You need a pretty and informative map of your protected area (including some graphics and pictures) -> I can design it for you
+> You need a pretty and informative map of your protected area (including some graphics and pictures) -> I can design it for you.

 ## GIS analyses